1n1/op/MANUAL.md

 Set to 1 to notify run results, set to 0 to disable notifications.

-We start counting, like if there were no changes or errors...
 HTTP notifications are configured using:

 ```http_url```: URL to use for the request